 This might be the hard part, but it’s vital to be completely honest with yourself about the amount of time you can spend with your dog, the space you can provide for it, and how practical it is to keep up the training your protection dog received.

-Belgian Malinois protection dogs are ideal for people who need protection on the road in addition to families with spouses and children who stay at home.
+- Belgian Malinois protection dogs are ideal for people who need protection on the road, in addition to families with spouses and children who stay at home.

-Your protection dog will fiercely protect the family they are around, so if you want to provide an extra layer for your stay-at-home spouse and toddler, a Belgian Malinois is a great option for you.
+- Your protection dog will fiercely protect the family they are around, so if you want to provide an extra layer for your stay-at-home spouse and toddler, a Belgian Malinois is a great option for you.

 What Makes the Belgian Malinois a Good Family Dog?

-The Belgian Malinois comes from a working dog breed and they live to be helpful.
+The Belgian Malinois comes from a working dog breed, and they live to be helpful.
 They will view themselves as part of your “pack” and protect you and your family at all costs.
 These are energetic dogs that love to exercise.
+If your family enjoys walks, hikes, bike rides, and trips outdoors, you will have no happier companion than your protection dog.
+Belgian Malinois are child-friendly and will happily come along on any family adventure while protecting the whole family.

 Should you receive your protection dog as a puppy, it’s important to note that Belgian Malinois puppies tend to nip.
 However, this is a stage and easily trained out of their behavior.
 These dogs are extremely intelligent and train well, enabling them to become the perfect family dog.
+If you’re looking for a living, breathing alarm system that can go beyond simply alerting you to an intruder’s presence, a Belgian Malinois protection dog is what you’re looking for.
+These are family-friendly dogs that protect your family at all costs.
+They will keep you, your spouse, and your children safe, even if it means putting their own lives in the way.

 When with your family, they are always alert and on guard, vigilant against threats.
 If a person appears suspicious or threatening, your Belgian Malinois protection dog will alert you and the intruder.
 They will first appear threatening to tell the suspicious person to back away.

-Should a burglar try to enter your home at night, your Belgian Malinois protection dog will not only alert you but will serve as a first responder to deal with the threat on the scene.
-No alarm system can be this effective and there is no better protection system in the world.
+Should a burglar try to enter your home at night, your Belgian Malinois protection dog will not only alert you but will also serve as a first responder to deal with the threat on the scene.
+No alarm system can be this effective, and there is no better protection system in the world.

 Are Belgian Malinois Good with Other Dogs?

 Belgian Malinois are incredibly intelligent and can be trained to do nearly anything.
 If adequately socialized and trained from an early age, Belgian Malinois protection dogs will happily play and socialize with other well-trained dogs.
+If you have another dog already, you’ll likely wonder: Are Belgian Malinois good with other dogs in the home?
+They form strong bonds with dogs that work or live with them, so if you’re planning on getting a second dog or have one already, they’ll likely become best friends.

 Your personal Belgian Malinois protection dog has been trained to be the best of the best in the dog world.
 It’s wise to know who they are socializing with.
 Ensure the other dogs your Belgian Malinois has for playmates are well-trained, non-aggressive, and intelligent dogs.

 Because they are so intelligent, Belgian Malinois can tend to display dominant behavior if in a pack situation.
 They don’t look kindly on bad dog behavior and won’t think twice about putting a misbehaving dog in its place.
+They are not aggressive, but they’ll be the top dog in a pack and will let their rank be known if need be.
+This is something to keep in mind when socializing your Belgian Malinois with other dogs.

 Is Your Family Right for a Belgian Malinois?